-Since we became a publicly traded company on August 1, 2013, we have not declared or paid, and do not anticipate declaring or paying in the foreseeable future, any cash dividends on our capital stock.
+Although we regularly evaluate our capital structure and opportunities to create value for our stockholders, since we became a publicly traded company on August 1, 2013, we have not declared or paid, and do not anticipate declaring or paying in the near future, any cash dividends on our capital stock.
 Any future determination as to the declaration and payment of dividends, if any, will be at the discretion of our board of directors and will depend on then existing conditions, including our operating results, financial condition, contractual restrictions, capital requirements, business prospects, and other factors our board of directors may deem relevant.
-Our Amended and Restated Credit Agreement contains covenants that would restrict our ability to pay cash dividends.
+Our Amended and Restated Credit Agreement contains covenants that we must satisfy in order to pay cash dividends.